 This native to Brazil bromeliad “from the neoreglia genus” is one of the most commonly grown species indoors from this genus, with the most popular variety being the tricolor.
 These are also grown outdoors in USDA hardiness zones 10 – 11.

 Like other bromeliads, in its’ natural rainforest habitat it grows on trees (epiphyte) or among other species on the forest floor collecting water within the center cup (vase).
-The small roots primary purpose is to attach itself to it’s growing location to support itself, which is why they live among trees and can be grown indoors on a home made bromeliad tree.
+The small roots’ primary purpose is to attach themselves to it’s growing location to support itself, which is why they live among trees and can be grown indoors on a homemade bromeliad tree.

-Flowering: As mentioned above the center of the plant will turn a very deep pinkish red color before flowers bloom.
-The cluster of small non-showy flowers which are violet in color, eventually make their way out of the small bracts that seems to happen at no specific time of the year.
+Flowering: As mentioned above the center of the plant will turn a very deep pinkish-red color before flowers bloom.
+The cluster of small non-showy flowers which are violet in color, eventually makes their way out of the small bracts which seems to happen at no specific time of the year.

 After flowering: Once the plant has flowered you can expect it to begin to die off, which is normal.
 The parent plant is going through the process of producing pups which you will be able to propagate to create more than one new bromeliad.

 Displaying: Display your plant in s bright location, preferably a south, east or west-facing location.
 Conservatories are a great location because they’re bright – or you could be adventurous and create a bromeliad tree.

 Care level: The blushing bromeliad needs to be provided with warm temperatures, bright light, and average to above-average humidity levels.
 If you can supply these conditions your plant will be easy to care for and maintain.

 |Blushing bromeliad (common).
 Neoregelia carolinae (botanical/scientific).

 |Average to just above average temperatures of 65 – 80ºF (18 – 27ºC) are best suited.
 Avoid lower than 55ºF (13ºC).